‘The Legend Of The Blue Sea’ Episode 20: Will Shim Cheong Leave Joon Jae In Tearful Finale?

 Aside from having great numbers, these TLOTBS episodes also revealed a lot of twists in the Korean drama including the fact that Shim Cheong’s heart may not have enough juice to pump when she remains on land with Joon Jae.

-Early episodes of the show explained how a mermaid survives in land.
+Early episodes of the show explained how a mermaid survives on land.
 Apparently, mermaid and mermen’s heart will continue to beat as long as their loved one continues to love them.
 It also means that should that person who is the reason why they left the sea in the first place stop loving them, their heart will harden and start to fail.

 Now, fans are speculating—and are already getting sad—about the fact that The Legend Of The Blue Sea Episode 20 will most probably see a repeat in history and feature the silver-tailed mermaid version of Jun Ji Hyun’s character yet again.
 Past episodes of the show revealed that Kim Dam Ryeong (Joon Jae’s past self) will decide to send Se Hwa (Shim Cheong’s past self) away in order to save her life.